brugal/wolfcamql/README-wolfcam.txt

 * r_allowSoftwareGLCoreContext  Mac OS X hack to disable software renderer with core context
 * r_useCoreContext enables core context with opengl2
 * /debugcpmamvd
+* s_sdlWindowsForceDirectSound, needed for video recording and playback if wsapi reports more than 2 channels

 ----------